jprism/Data_Science_2025/challenges/c00-diamonds-assignment.md

 - Some of the most expensive diamonds have a less than perfect cut.
 Many of the cheapest lowest quality diamonds have an ideal cut.
 Price seems more effected by carat then by cut.
+Lower quality cuts tend to congreagate around signifiant carat numbers like 1, 1.5 or 2.
+Better cuts seem to be more distributed throughout the carat range, this may be because you want to preserve as much weight as possible on a higher quality cut.

 # Communication